 The 21st century is a century marked by the occurrence of a massive transformation from an agrarian society to an industrial society and continues to a knowledgeable society (Soh, Arsad, & Osman, 2010).
-Life in the 21st century requires a variety of skills that must be mastered by someone, education is becoming increasingly important to ensure students have learning and innovation skills, skills to use technology and information media, and can work, and survive using life skills (Wijaya, Sudjimat, & Nyoto, 2016).
+Life in the 21st century requires a variety of skills that must be mastered by someone, education becoming increasingly important to ensure students have learning and innovation skills, skills to use technology and information media, and can work, and survive using life skills Wijaya, Sudjimat, Nyoto, & Malang, 2016).

 Scott (2015) states in the International Commission on Education for the Twentyfirst Century proposes four visions of learning, namely knowledge, understanding, competence for life, and competence to act.
 In addition to this vision, four principles known as the four pillars of education are formulated, namely learning to know, lerning to do, learning to be and learning to live together.
-Fridanianti, Purwati, and Murtianto (2018) state that strengthening character education in schools must be able to foster student character to be able to think critically, creatively, be able to communicate, and collaborate, who are able to compete in the 21st century.
+Fridanianti, Purwati & Murtianto (2018) state that strengthening character education in schools must be able to foster student character to be able to think critically, creatively, be able to communicate, and collaborate, who are able to compete in the 21st century.
 This is in accordance with the four competencies that students must have in the 21st century which is called 4C, namely critical thinking and problem solving, creativity, communication skills, and the ability to work together.

 Communication is one of the skills in Learning to do, oral and written communication skills contribute to career development in the 21st century.
 The results of an analytical study conducted by Wardhani & Rumiati (Salam, 2017), the cause of the low mathematics achievement of Indonesian students in the 2015 TIMSS results is due to the weakness of Indonesian students in working on questions that require several abilities, one of the abilities needed is the ability to communicate in mathematics.
 This can be caused by student confusion in presenting ideas or ideas in the form of symbols, graphs, tables or other media to clarify math problems.
 The results of the 2018 PISA assessment (Nugrahanto & Zuchdi, 2019) show that the mathematical abilities of students in Indonesia are still low.
-One of the low mathematical abilities is mathematical communication skills, this can be caused by student confusion in presenting ideas or ideas in the form of symbols, graphs, tables or other media to clarify math problems.
-The results of students in Indonesia are still low.
 One of the low mathematical abilities is mathematical communication skills, this can be caused by student confusion in presenting ideas or ideas in the form of symbols, graphs, tables or other media to clarify mathematical problems.
-Ulfa, Buchori, and Murtianto (2017) stated that in general the process of learning mathematics in the classroom is teacher-centered.
-This is in line with Hampson, Patton, and Shanks (2011) who state that high-quality teachers are those who have a strong influence on student achievement.
+Ulfa, Buchori & Murtianto (2017) stated that in general the process of learning mathematics in the classroom is teacher-centered.
+This is in line with Hampson, Patton & Shanks (2011) who state that high-quality teachers are those who have a strong influence on student achievement.